HarvardMapCollection/tutorials-share/content/posts/Potterbusch/index.md

 <span style="font-family:lorabold;color:#5f0217;">POTTERBUSCH:</span>
-If people have questions about libraries’ support open science, privacy and security, they can absolutely reach out to me as a first stop.
+If people have questions about libraries’ support for open science, privacy and security, they can absolutely reach out to me as a first stop.
 I can then help link to the right data services for your school or research question.